pablohdzvizcarra/my-software-developer-career/README.md

-# My Journey to Become a Software Engineer
+# My Journey to Becoming a Software Engineer

-In this repository, I will keep the progress of my career as a software engineer.
-I think it is very important that we all have some record of our progress, when I started programming, I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.
+Within this repository, I will document my evolution as a software engineer.
+Maintaining a record of our progress is invaluable.
+When I first embarked on my programming journey, I envisioned a way to reflect on my past decisions.
+This repository stands as a testament to that vision, a chronicle of my growth in the world of software engineering.

 ### Programming Changes My Life

+#### Day 1455 Studying the MVC pattern

+Today I studied the Model-View-Controller (MVC) design pattern.
+Now I know that the MVC pattern is composed of other patterns like the Observer and Strategy patterns.
+I am building a Java Swing application following a book tutorial to understand the MVC pattern.
+Learning about Java Swing is a pleasure for me because it is a great technology to create desktop applications.
+Maybe when I finish this book, I will learn more about Java Swing.

 #### Day 1454 Compound Patterns

 Today I am creating a basic application following a tutorial.
 The application implements six different design patterns like Adapter and Observer.
 My next thing to study is MVC(Model View Controller) design pattern; I hope that this time studying the MVC pattern will be less difficult that the other times and I can understand in a better way.

 #### Day 1451-52-53 The Proxy Pattern